happypandax/happypandax/README.md

 Development is done in alpha branch

-For future plans, see [the wiki](https://github.com/Pewpews/happypanda/wiki)
+For future plans, see [Roadmap in the wiki](https://github.com/Pewpews/happypanda/wiki/Roadmap)

+For general documentation, check the [wiki](https://github.com/Pewpews/happypanda/wiki)

 I'm here if you have any questions!